 The creation and propagation of a critical text of the LXX/OG has been a basic concern in modern scholarship.
 The two great text editions begun in the early 20th century are the Cambridge Septuagint and the Göttingen Septuagint, each with a “minor edition” (editio minor) and a “major edition” (editio maior).
 For Cambridge this means respectively H. B. Swete, The Old Testament in Greek (1909-1922) and the so-called “Larger Cambridge Septuagint” by A. E. Brooke, N. McLean, (and H. St. John Thackeray) (1906-).
 For Göttingen it denotes respectively Alfred Rahlfs’s Handausgabe (1935) and the “Larger Göttingen Septuagint” (1931-).
 Though Rahlfs (editio minor) can be called a semi-critical edition, the Göttingen Septuaginta (editio maior) presents a fully critical text….

 In other words, rather than using a text based on an actual manuscript (as BHS, based on the Leningrad Codex, does), Göttingen utilizes a reconstructed text informed by a thorough examination of manuscript evidence.
-Göttingen has two critical apparatuses at the bottom of the page.
+Göttingen has two critical apparatuses at the bottom of the page of most volumes.
 Because it is an editio maior and not an editio minor like Rahlfs, a given print page can have just a few lines of actual biblical text, with the rest being taken up by the apparatuses.
 Here’s a sample page from Genesis 1.
 Note the #s 1-4 that I’ve added to highlight the different parts of a page.
 Below I explain #1 and #2; the rest comes in a follow up post.

 1. The reconstructed Greek critical text (“Der kritische Text”)